leocoderu/Triple-Switch/README.md

 ## Triple Switch

-Three-position switch has three states ON - WAIT - OFF.
-WAIT is a state awaiting finish heavy operation like getting information from net.
-ON / OFF is a usual state of switch
+This widget has three states ON - WAIT - OFF.
+ON / OFF is a regular state of switch, WAIT is a state awaiting finish heavy operation.

 ## Usage